Secretary Pompeo Says U.S. Ready to Talk to Iran With 'No Preconditions'

 Pompeo thanked Switzerland, which serves as the “protecting power” for the United States in Iran, for looking after Americans detained there.
 Trump administration officials have suggested they would look positively at any move to release at least five American citizens and at least two permanent U.S. residents currently imprisoned in Iran.

 Pompeo declined to comment on whether he had made a specific request to the Swiss about the detainees.
-But he said the release of unjustly jailed Americans in Iran and elsewhere is a U.S. priority.
+But, he said the release of unjustly jailed Americans in Iran and elsewhere is a U.S. priority.

-Pompeo was in Switzerland on the second leg after Germany of a four-nation European tour in which he is seeking to assure leaders that the U.S. does not want war with Iran.
-He is also stressing that the U.S. will defend itself and not relent in raising pressure on Iran with economic sanctions.
+Pompeo was in Switzerland on the second leg after Germany of a four-nation tour of Europe in which he is both trying to calm nerves and stressing that the U.S. will defend itself and not relent in raising pressure on Iran with economic sanctions.

-Despite that stance, Trump has signaled a willingness to talk with Iran’s leadership.
+Despite the firm stance, Trump has signaled a willingness to talk with Iran’s leadership.
 Iranian officials have hinted at the possibility but also insisted they will not be bulled.

 “If they want to talk, I’m available,” Trump said last week, even as Pompeo and the White House national security adviser, John Bolton, were stepping up warnings that any attack on American interests by Iran or its proxies would draw a rapid and significant U.S. response.